 As experienced professionals in the rewards selection process, QIC understands the types of rewards that motivate participants and drive behavior to achieve program results.
 “Millions” is not the solution.
 Our philosophy is to focus on quality, not quantity: Name brand, top-drawer products…a depth and breadth of options… a wide range of price points…all across a spectrum of categories, where participants can find a vast-selection of appealing rewards, regardless of demographic.

-Consider this: A 12-month analysis of QIC program participant activity shows that 55 percent of the selected reward items came from a core of about 60 brands, including Sony (the single highest brand redeemed); Hamilton Beach; Coleman; Dooney & Bourke; Nikon; and Oakley.
+Consider this: A 12-month analysis of QIC program participant activity shows that 55 percent of the selected reward items came from a core of about 60 brands, including Sony; Hamilton Beach; Coleman; Samsung; Dooney & Bourke; Nikon; and Oakley.
 This demonstrates that participants gravitate toward high-quality, aspirational brands.
 Even more startling is that 80 percent of the number of items redeemed was concentrated in about 10 percent of the total QIC reward offering.
 We use this insight to continuously refine our reward offering for maximum attractiveness and value.

 2. Volume spreads you thin.